panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2022-01-19-PMC/2022-01-19-PMC_summary.md

 2. Explanation of the work carried out per wp - Jordi asked project partners to add atleast a page or two page long description per wp.
 Thomas suggested to write a brief overview on all the workpackages.
 Jordi suggested WP leads to include tables and figures in the WP text.
 3. Major recommendations : Jordi will share (with Sophie's consent) EXPANDS KPIs because some of them are same as PANOSC ones.
-4. Jordi will upload all the deliverables on Zenodo to get a DOI for each of them.
+4. Jordi will work with WP leaders to upload the deliverables on Zenodo to get a DOI for each of them.
 5. Jordi urged all the project partners to complete the assigned sections on time to avoid delay in report submission.